drlight17/bbb-add-download-button/README.md

 ![Screenshot](https://github.com/drlight17/bbb-add-download-button/raw/main/screenshot.JPG)<br>
 Add download full presentation mp4 button to player<br>
 This created to work with https://github.com/tilmanmoser/bbb-video-download<br>
-Check location.href= parameter in source of bbb-download-button.js file and edit with your mp4 generated path.<br>
+Check check_url= parameter in source of bbb-download-button.js file and edit with your mp4 generated path.<br>
 Place file bbb-download-button.js to the according path<br>
 Add the following string at the end of \<body> tag in ./bigbluebutton/playback/presentation/2.3/index.html:<br>